ocasazza/ticket-analysis/README.md

-# Ticket Analytics Splunk Setup
+# Ticket Analytics

-This project automatically imports ticket data from CSV files into a Splunk instance for analysis.
-The setup includes proper time-based indexing using the "Created Time" field and automatic field name formatting to snake_case.
+This project provides tools for analyzing ticket data through both Splunk and JupyterLite.
+The setup includes proper time-based indexing using the "Created Time" field and automatic field name formatting.

 ## Prerequisites